o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

 1. Review the default locations and update as desired, taking into consideration that the **3rd Party Software Folder** and a typical project located in the **Default Projects Folder** each require 10 - 20 GB of free space on a computer.
 O3DE uses your user directory in all the locations by default.

-    If you setup and built O3DE from GitHub, you can set the **3rd Party Software Folder** to the same packages directory you created when you built the engine (for example, `C:\o3de-packages`), to avoid downloading the same packages again when the project builds.
+    If you set up and built O3DE from GitHub, you can set the **3rd Party Software Folder** to the same packages directory you created when you built the engine (for example, `C:\o3de-packages`), to avoid downloading the same packages again when the project builds.

     ![Default Projects Folder and 3rd Party Software Folder updated in engine settings](/images/welcome-guide/project-manager-engine-settings-adjusted.png)